 Looking for Big Daddy?
 Gone.
 Looking for Splicers?
 Gone.
 Looking for Little or Big Sisters?
 Gone.
 Nothing of the familiar remains from Bioshock.
 Not even ADAM.
 This is an all new incarnation, a rewrite or, as some might say, a prequel.
 Although, if it is a prequel, it has almost no elements that tie this to the underwater environments of Bioshock.
 Unfortunately, the familiar is what made Bioshock into Bioshock.
 Removing all of these elements and the dark moody watery environments for a sunny blue sky carnival atmosphere just doesn’t really work.
 It tries to be creepy, but it fails.
 It tries to feel like the old Bioshock, but it tries way too hard and fails.
 The Rollercoaster rails are just not sufficient to replace the familiars.
 In fact, the rails just didn’t really even work that well as a travelling method.
 You can’t do much with them or on them.

 The story is haphazard and fractured throughout the game.
 Instead, the designers rely way too much on the gameplay itself to carry this Bioshock wannabe.
 Unfortunately, the gameplay is far too generic of a shooter to really hold up to the Bioshock standard.
-2k and Irrational should have just left well enough alone and closed out this series with Bioshock 3.
+2k and Irrational should have just left well enough alone and closed out this series with a Bioshock 3 (set in Rapture).
 This game should have been called something entirely new.
 They should have just let Infinite stand as its own name, game and brand.
 Tying Infinite to the Bioshock franchise was just a money play in hopes that gamers wouldn’t see through this ploy.
 I’m definitely here to say that this ploy didn’t work.
 Although, I can definitely understand the need to tie Infinite to the Bioshock brand because this game would have failed on its own.

 The best part of this game is the Steampunk ambience.
 Unfortunately, that’s where it really ends.
 The game is so amazingly repetitive and stupidly designed, I just can’t believe that someone at 2K even gave the green light to this turd.
 Basically, the only resemblance to Bioshock is the name and the Vigors.
 Everything else is so foreign, it just doesn’t work.
 Then, when you get to levels like the First Lady airship and the ghost cemetery level, you’ll feel like you’ve played this game already at least 3 times before.
 Worse, you probably have!

 There is no originality in this game and the levels are so bland and uninspired, it’s not even worth playing.
-While Bioshock 1, 2 and 3 felt unique and had at least some cool features, all of that was tossed completely out the window when they designed Bioshock Infinite.
+While Bioshock 1 and 2 felt unique and had at least some cool features, all of that was tossed completely out the window when they designed Bioshock Infinite.
 I’m hoping this is the last in this franchise as this game feels like a game designed by a company where this is their first title ever published.
 It doesn’t feel like a big name company produced this game or spent any real amount of time or care on this title.
 It really just feels like a quick throw-together to make quick cash.

 If you’re a Bioshock fan, this game might be worth renting.
 However, if you’re not a fan of this franchise, I’d urge you to steer clear of this disaster.
 There’s nothing fun here and the story is just not really compelling.
 In fact, the game feels so much like Fallout New Vegas in style, you’d swear they ripped off most of their ideas from both Obsidian and Bethesda.
 But, beyond the style of it, that’s where the similarity ends.
 Fallout New Vegas is a much much better game than Bioshock Infinite has any hope of being.